barfle/scalextric/README.md

 ----------------------------------
 At this point all that remains is for us to adapt the dataplicity sinewave example to directly control the Raspberry Pi PWM output.

+We need to create a new device project based on the original sinewave example.
+Start by making a copy of the sinewave directory:

+    cp ~/sinewave ~/scalextric
+    cd ~/scalextric

+In that directory you should see a file called ‘dataplicity.conf’ which contains all the information that dataplicity Core needs to run the project.
+The first thing we need to do is modify the device class name so that dataplicity sees it as a new kind of device.

+In dataplicity.conf, change the following line, which you will find in the [device] section:

+    class = projects.Scalextric

 Modify the ui.xml to replace the sinewave example stuff with a dropdown selector to set the output speed.
 For example:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>